songfei1983/play-spring-boot-api/architecture-diagram.md

     participant FDS as FraudDetectionService
     participant BA as BiddingAlgorithm
     participant BUS as BudgetService
+    participant CS as CampaignService
+    participant ORDS as OpenRTBDataService
     participant MONGO as MongoDB

     ADX->>BC: Bid Request (OpenRTB)